 Local boards are, within the guidelines established by state law, vested with the authority to make the final decision on matters pertaining to a school district, area education agency (AEA) or community college.
 Local board members, who are closely connected to students, families and the communities in which they live, are best capable of understanding student needs and identifying effective solutions.
 The statutory duties and responsibilities of the local board cannot be delegated to persons who are not elected by the voters of the school district.

 Locally elected school boards must have control over the content and management of their educational program, including the calendar and the flexibility for innovation and decision-making.
 A leadership team composed of the superintendent, principals and supervisory personnel working with the board is necessary for the efficient operation of the school district.
+Locally elected school boards should have the authority to determine the school calendar to best meet student needs, including but not limited to school start dates, year-round schools, and the use of virtual learning opportunities in response to natural disasters, weather or other emergencies.

 Iowa law provides sufficient choice through public charter schools, open enrollment, home school assistance, postsecondary enrollment options and nonpublic school alternatives.
 Additional investments in tax credits for nonpublic tuition or other options are not necessary to provide educational choice.